julianlam/feps/fep/a4ed/fep-a4ed.md

 By using the hash of the title as identifier we reduce the burden on facilitators to assign unique ids.
 This requires proposal titles to be unique.

+### Proposal Type

+Fediverse Enhancement Proposals are classified into following types:

+- Informational documents
+- Implementation proposals

 ### Metadata

 Proposal metadata is placed at the top of the document as key-value pairs between opening and closing ~---~.

 Following metadata key-value pairs may be placed at the top of a proposal:

+- `type`: Indicates the type of the proposal.
+Can be either `informational` or `implementation`.
 - `slug`: the proposal identifier.
 The value must be enclosed within double quote marks, e.g. `"a4ed"`.
 - `authors`: A comma separated list of authors of the proposal.
 Each item of the list should contain an author's name followed by a contact address in angle brackets (e.g. `Alyssa P. Hacker <alyssa.p.hacker@email.example>`, `Alyssa P. Hacker <@alyssa.p.hacker@fediverse.example>`).
 - `status`: Indicates the proposal status.
 Can be either `DRAFT`, `WITHDRAWN` or `FINAL`.